Jhonny-ssp/NLWSETUP/README.md

 # NLWSETUP

-Este é um projeto que está sendo feito no evento NLW da Rocketseat.
+An education event doing with Rocketseat
-Neste projeto, tecnologias como Fastify, NodeJS, Typescript, PrismaORM, Tailwind, PostCSS, ReactJS, React Native, entre outras estão sendo utilizadas
+In this project, technologies like Fastify, NodeJS, Typescript, PrismaORM, Tailwind, PostCSS, ReactJS, React Native, and other are being used